 sengers, and loving exhortations constantly flowed from His presence.

 However, as ‘Abdu’l-Bahá increased His love and consideration for His enemies, He remained watchful and vigilant lest their words and letters reach the far-off friends whose hopes and aspirations were centered on the Holy Land and were sustained by letters from the believers living near the Holy Precincts.
-He did not wish that the friends throughout the world should learn of the shameful rebellion against the Covenant which was led by no less a person than His own half brother, Muḥammad-‘Alí.
+He did not wish that the friends throughout the world should learn of the shameful rebellion against the Covenant which was led by no less a person than His own half-brother, Muḥammad-‘Alí.
 Therefore, He forbade the friends to open any envelope which did not bear His own well-known seal.

 The believers were vigilant and alert.
-For example, there was a physician in the city of Qazvín who was given the name “Hakím Illáhí” (Divine Physician) by ‘Abdu’l-Bahá.
+For example, there was a physician in the city of Qazvín who was given the name “Ḥakím Illáhí” (Divine Physician) by ‘Abdu’l-Bahá.
 He received a letter which carried the seal of the Master and he opened it.
 When he read the contents, he doubted their authenticity.
 The writer of the letter gave special instructions on how to address correspondence and suggested some satanic plans intended to overthrow the authority of the Master.
 The physician sent this letter back to the Holy Land and asked the Master, “Who is this person to instruct the friends?
 We all turn our hearts and souls to one point, and that is the beloved Master.”

-This letter from Hakím Illáhí uncovered the fact that the writer, Javád-i-Qazvíní, had first written an acceptable letter and placed it in an envelope.
+This letter from Ḥakím Illáhí uncovered the fact that the writer, Javád-i-Qazvíní, had first written an acceptable letter and placed it in an envelope.
 After the Master had affixed His seal to it, Javád had opened the envelope and inserted a different letter containing his own suggestions and evil thoughts.

 The ever-moving pen of ‘Abdu’l-Bahá saved the situation everywhere.
 The friends in the smallest villages and towns, in far-off districts in various countries, regularly